avh4/uilayer/README.md

 To use a profile, use the `-P` argument to maven.
 Profiles can also be combined:

     mvn -P skip-android <target>
-    mvn -P skip-android,skip-font-rendering <target>

 Profiles for `uilayer`:

  - *skip-android*: skip projects that require Android

-Profiles for `uilayer-swing`:

- - *skip-font-rendering*: skip tests that do font rendering (see uilayer-swing/README)